 Like death and taxes, losing runs when betting are part and parcel of life.
 They can cause endless frustration and defy logic at times.
 Here we examine ways of coping and limiting the damage from these times when whatever can go wrong does.

 Pro-punter John Basquill, who has enjoyed a supremely successful decade of betting for a living, correctly identified that the fifteen minutes after a poorly judged bet or moment of misfortune is the most dangerous time for all punters.
 This is the time when we are all at risk of getting “hotted up” and all reasoning and rationale goes flying out the window as we seek to recoup the losses.This is obviously a completely illogical reaction to bad luck, but a completely human one that we all experience when the unexpected occurs.
 The last flight faller or last second goal can tip anyone over the edge, no matter how disciplined they believe they are with their betting.The best policy seems to be avoid time-frames with betting.
 Don’t have daily targets, or amounts one is trying to win in any given time period.
 Instead analyse the bottom line profit and loss during a period when actual trading or betting is not taking place, calmly and dispassionately, away from the action at the end of each month.Only this way can one see where bad calls are being made and change course accordingly, safely away from the “red mist” that can descend when matters go wrong.

-Compare the activities of a professional sports bettor to that of a professional sports person.
+Compare the activities of a serious sports bettor to that of a professional sports person.
 This analogy works well when it comes to dealing with the heartache of a losing run.
-Even the best pro bettors go through losing streaks, but it’s the way they deal with their losses that sets them apart from consistent losers.
+Even the best bettors go through losing streaks, but it’s the way they deal with their losses that sets them apart from consistent losers.

 Imagine you’re a football manager who has just witnessed his team lose after extra time in a hard-fought cup tie.
 The last thing you want to do is wait a couple of minutes after the final whistle, then go straight into another high-intensity match.
 The team needs some rest and you need time to re-think your tactics, assess injuries and select a side capable of winning the next match.